alirezaebrahimi5/Java-Algorithms-Collection/README.md

 ---

-You can adjust or refine the title and description based on your project’s specific focus or additional details you’d like to include.

 ### 1. **Binary Search**
 - **Description**: Efficient search in a sorted array, repeatedly dividing the search interval in half.
 - **Pros**: